goldpointecoa/website/README.md

 2. Go to Site settings > Forms > Form notifications
 3. Add a notification for the "contact" form
 4. Select "Email notification" and enter your email address

+## Custom 404 Page

+The site includes a custom 404 page that:
+- Maintains the same design and navigation as the rest of the site
+- Displays a friendly error message
+- Provides a link back to the homepage

+This page will be shown in two scenarios:
+1. When a visitor tries to access a page that doesn't exist
+2. When someone attempts to access restricted files (admin.html, resources-original.html, etc.)

+The 404 page is automatically configured in the netlify.toml file.

 ## Deployment